Bail set for accused shooter in Hwy. 169 killing

-Hennepin County District Judge Nicole Engisch set bail at $2 million with no conditions and $1.5 million with conditions that require Smith to remain law abiding, to refrain from possessing real or replica firearms and to have no contact with Boughton's family, among others.
+Hennepin County District Judge Nicole Engisch set bail at $2 million with no conditions and $1.5 million with conditions that require Smith to remain law abiding, to refrain from possessing real or replica firearms and to have no contact with Boughton's family, among other requirements.

 Engisch said a pretrial bail evaluation assigned Smith a high score based on his criminal history in Illinois.
 That and the nature of the alleged crime and a concern that Smith may evade future court appearances merited a high bail, she said.